Healthy Swimming - Indoor or Outdoor

 Part of safe swimming is protecting yourself from illnesses that can be spread in the water.

-Recreational Water Illnesses (RWI) are spread by coming in contact with water from swimming pools, hot tubs, fountains, lakes, rivers, and oceans (recreational water) that is contaminated with germs.
+May 23-29 is Healthy and Safe Swimming Week, Make a splash: share the fun, not the germs.
+Germs in the water we sim in is called Recreational Water Illnesses (RWI).
+These are illnesses spread by coming in contact with water from swimming pools, hot tubs, fountains, lakes, rivers, and oceans (recreational water) that is contaminated with germs.

 Germs such as E. coli, Shigella, Giardia, Norovirus, and Cryptosporidium can cause stomach upset and diarrhea.